true-north-engineering/vhs-devops-lab/README.md

    - Define the command for starting your solution
    - Use all other best practices and security consideration you are aware of
 2) Write a podman or docker command that builds your container image from the written Dockerfile.
-3) Write a podman or docker command that pushes the build container image to your previously run nexus
+3) Write a podman or docker command that pushes the build container image to your previously run Nexus

 # Guidance: